ALTG 13/004 OPAL: Online and Phone Assistance for Lung cancer – C Paul

 Participants are asked to fill out a pen and paper survey at the time of recruitment to the study (baseline), then at 3 and 6 months later.

-Patient recruitment has continued to track lower than was anticipated, however has continued to progress at a steady rate.
-Our site recruitment number recently reached 49 sites, with participating sites in all Australian states except NT and ACT.
+Patient recruitment has continued to track lower than was anticipated, however it has continued to progress at a steady rate.
+Site recruitment number reached 49 sites, with participating sites in all Australian states except NT and ACT.
 Patient recruitment had been due to conclude at the end of 2016, however in an attempt to increase participant numbers, the option to extend recruitment to the end of June 2017 was put forward to sites.
-At this stage, 27 sites will continue with patient recruitment to the end of June 2017, with an additional two sites still considering the proposal.
+27 sites elected to continue with patient recruitment to the end of June 2017.
+The decision was recently made, from a resource perspective, to cease recruitment a little earlier than originally anticipated (the end of April 2017).

 Cancer Council NSW consultants continue to deliver information, support and assistance to participants (via letters, outbound phone calls and web chats/email support).